psganesh/TestNotes/AWS_Notes.md

 # (from old course)-----************************------BEGIN

-# Exam Tips
+# AWS Global Infrastructre - Exam Tips
   - Understand the difference between a region, an Availability Zone (AZ) and an Edge Location
   - A REGION is the physical location in the world which consists of 2 or more Availability Zones (AZ's) (E.g.: London)
   - An AZ is one or more discrete Data Centers, each with reduntant power, networking and connectivity, housed in separate facilities.
   - Edge Locations are endpoints for AWS which are used for caching content.
 Typically consists of CloudFront, Amazon's Content Delivery Network.
 (NY <-> Melborn, caching to nearest (sydney) when accessing 2nd time it will be accessed from sydney).

+# AWS Platform Components

 # Compute *
-- EC2 – vm
+- EC2 (Elastic Compute Cloud) – vm in AWS platform
-- EC2 container service
+- EC2 container service - this is where you manage & run docker container at scale
-- Elastic BeanStalk
-- Lamda
+- Elastic BeanStalk - (developer who dont understand AWS, they will just upload code to this) then it provision things like auto Scaling groups, Load balancing, EC2 instance and etc
+- Lambda - code - upload into cloud and control it. eg. lambda function will be triggered if any image is uploaded and text will be writting on top (overlay) of it using lambda.
-- Lightsail – Virtual private service, fixed IP address
+- Lightsail – Virtual private service, provisoning a server with fixed IP address (RDP access for windows, SSH for linux) - Control through Management console - Like lower version of EC2 :)
 - Batch –  Batch computing in cloud
 # Storage *
-- S3 – simple storage service, object based stored, bucket
+- S3 – simple storage service, object based stored, Files will be stored into bucket
-- EFS – Elastic File System -  Network based storage
+- EFS – Elastic File System -  Network attach storage - store into volume and mounted to multiple machines
-- Glacier – Data Archival
+- Glacier – Data Archival - for eg. need once in a year - cheap
-- Snowball – bring large data into datacenter
+- Snowball – way to bring in large data into datacenter
-- Storage Gateway – Virtual appliance, replicates date to S3
+- Storage Gateway – Virtual appliance, replicates info back to S3 - 4 types
 # Database *
 - RDS – Relational Db service, mysql, postgress, oracle
 - DynamoDB – Non relational
-- Elasticache -  caching data
+- Elasticache -  caching data - for Eg. to store top 10 products in cache rather than to pull from DB using web service - it freeup the DB to run the other queries.
-- Red Shift – Data Warehousing
+- Red Shift – Data Warehousing or BI - here run complex query (lot time complete, joins & etc) for analysis (for eg. mgmt want to know profit and loss)
 # Migration
-- AWS Migration Hub – track the migration
+- AWS Migration Hub – track your application as you migrate to AWS and integrate with other service
-- Application Discovery service - discover the dependencies.
+- Application Discovery service - Automated discover the dependencies.
 Eg: sharepoint or dependency with DB
--  Database migration service
+- Database migration service - for eg: oracle DB to migrate to AWS
-- Server migration service
+- Server migration service - for eg: server to migrate to AWS
 - Snowball
 # Networking & Content Delivery*